brentley/ecsworkshop/content/prerequisites/software.md

 curl -s https://getmu.io/install.sh | sudo sh
 ```

 We should set a namespace so that multiple IAM users can run
 this workshop in the same AWS account.

-We will pick a random string up to 7 characters and save it to our environment:
+We will pick a random two character string and save it to our environment:

 ```
 export MU_NAMESPACE="mu-$(uuidgen -r | cut -c1-2)"